All Episodes

 And the thanks was to God for showing them the way.

-And you go in in later parts of the chapter, quote John Adams and George Washington on their reminisces and their thoughts on the first Thanksgiving and the notion it was thanks to God.
+And you go in later parts of the chapter, I quote John Adams and George Washington on their reminisces and their thoughts on the first Thanksgiving and the notion it was thanks to God.

-Uh it was it's an entirely different story than is being taught in the schools.
+It's an entirely different story than is being taught in the schools.

 And that's what kids are being taught today.

-Because of course you can't mention a Bible in school.
+Because, of course, you can't mention a Bible in school.

-Oh, one call here before we have to skate out.
+One call here before we have to skate out.

 Katie, somewhere in parts unknown on the East Coast.